CHICAGO TRUCK ACCIDENT LAWYER

 Insurance companies often try to offer a low-ball amount immediately after an accident, but very rarely is this amount fair for you.
 In order to receive the compensation you deserve for your damages, we highly recommend speaking with an experienced Chicago truck accident lawyer.

 Why Do Truck Accident Cases Take Longer to Settle?

 Below, we list common reasons why trucking accidents take longer to settle:

 - Accident severity.
 More serious accidents require more investigation and documentation.

 - Liability investigation.
 An investigation into who is at fault is essential in every accident case.
 For commercial vehicles, multiple parties are involved with just one truck.
-For this reason, establishing liability often takes a longer time.
+For this reason, your truck accident lawyer will need more time to establish liability.

 - Insurance coverage.
 Total insurance coverage must be established, as the insurance commonly differs according to the cab, the trailer, and the cargo.

 - Medical treatments.
 We recommend waiting until all of your medical treatments are complete before attempting to settle a truck accident claim.
 This way, you will know the full extent of your expenses, especially is you sustained severe injuries as a result of the truck accident.